kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 #### Pre-Enhancements Freeze (Week 1)

+- Gather Shadows to have them read this handbook, watch the [k/enhancements][k/enhancements] repo to get notified on all issues, and give expectations on what the process looks like and their particular role.
 - Go to every open issue that is marked with `tracked/no` and ping the owner to see if the enhancement should be included in the current milestone.
 If there is no graduation or major change, leave as-is.
 If the enhancement is graduating or undergoing a major change, remove the `tracked/no` label and add `tracked/yes`, add the issue to the current milestone, and set it's status to `Tracked` within the tracking sheet if it meets the requirements.
 If it is missing some  of the requirements (e.g. KEP in a provisional state), let the issue owner know and add it as `At Risk`.
 Another great task for shadow help or some automation.
 - Verify issues have k/k PRs associated so they can be referenced and easily tracked.
 This is going to be critical come Enhancement Freeze and Code Freeze to see the status of the code.
 - Work with the Release Lead to attend every SIG meeting over the span of 2-3 weeks.
 Take 2 minutes to introduce yourself, talk about release information, and relay information about issues that haven't been removed from the previous milestone or call out issues that may need some attention.